Corn Maturity and Drydown Rates

 Corn physiological maturity is considered the point at which transfer of moisture and nutrients from the plant to the grain is no longer occurring.
 We can see a visual indication of this stage called the black layer, shown in Figure 2.
 The black layer is an abscission layer that cuts off the flow of nutrients and water in and out of the plant.
 Before the plant reaches maturity, kernel moisture is very high.
 At milk stage, kernels are around 85% moisture, around 70% at dough stage, around 55% at dent stage, and then around 30% at physiological maturity.
 As the plant matures, water is lost from the kernels from evaporation and as the grain accumulates more starch.
 After the plant reaches maturity, all moisture that is lost is through evaporation from the kernels themselves.
 The speed at which each hybrid matures is determined by accumulation of heat units or growing degree days throughout the season.
 Plants described with a days to maturity value can be misleading as maturity and developmental stage of a corn plant is dictated by the GDD.
 Depending on the growing season, this may take more or less time than the “days to maturity” value.
 Additionally, the days to maturity value is not standardized across the industry.
 While it is easy to compare relative maturity within a company, it is very difficult to compare across companies.

-Across Kansas, 71% of corn is dented, and 23% is at physiological maturity as of August 26th, 2018.
-This is in comparison to 55% dented, and 13% at maturity on the same date last year, August 26th, 2017.
-This is likely due to an above average accumulation of GDU’s early in the growing season driven by above average May temperatures.
-Since that point, Brown County has been between 10-14 days ahead of normal in terms of GDU’s.
+When I first wrote this blog in 2018 71% of corn was dented, and 23% was at physiological maturity as of August 26th, 2018.
+This is in comparison to 55% dented, and 13% at maturity on the same date the previous year, August 26th, 2017.)
+This was likely due to an above average accumulation of GDU’s early in the growing season driven by above average May temperatures.
+Since that point, Brown County had been between 10-14 days ahead of normal in terms of GDU’s.
 Figure 1 illustrates the difference in 2018 GDU’s versus the 30 year average.

 How Grain Dries